atielijohn8/alx-low_level_programming/0x08-recursion/README.md

- - Recursion
-a program that repeats its function
+Recursion is a programming concept that involves a function calling itself repeatedly until a certain condition is met.